Gordan Jandroković: Career

 From 1989 to 1994, Jandroković worked at a construction company.
 He joined the Ministry of Foreign and European Affairs in 1994, and was appointed Minister of Foreign and European Affairs in 2008.

 Jandroković joined the Croatian Democratic Union in 1992, and became a member of its presidency in 2004.

 In the 2003 election Jandroković won a seat in the Croatian Parliament.
 During his tenure in parliament he served as vice-chair of the European Affairs committee and chair of the Foreign Policy and Economy, Development and Reconstruction committees.

 From 2010 to 2011, Jandroković was Deputy Prime Minister of Croatia.
 Jandroković served as deputy speaker from 2016 to 2017.
 On 5 May 2017, he was elected Speaker by a vote of 76 to 13.
 He was the first speaker to be reelected to a second term.

 Personal life

-Jandroković married Sonjo Jandroković, with whom he had three children.
+Jandroković married Sonja Jandroković, with whom he had three children.
 He can speak English and Italian.